 The Jesus I Do Like

-But like Yahweh before him, Jesus isn’t really that consistent a literary character.
+But like Yahweh before him, Jesus isn’t a very consistent a literary character.
 He seems to be a mottled blend of fact and fiction, like a man who at one point said and did some noteworthy things but who posthumously became buried under layer after layer of legend until he became a figure larger than life.

-It’s easy as an atheist to find fault with the things that Jesus said, and my skepticism prevents me from believing a word about the more imaginative things it says that he did (like walking on water, instantaneously healing the disabled, even raising the dead on a couple of occasions, and finally soaring into the air to disappear behind the clouds).
+It’s easy as an atheist to find fault with the things that Jesus said, and my skepticism prevents me from believing a word about the more imaginative things it says that he did (e.g. walking on water, healing the disabled, raising the dead, and finally soaring into the air to disappear behind the clouds).
 But I would be remiss if I didn’t stop and point out that there are quite a few moments in the gospels where Jesus sounds more like a humanist than anything else.

 Five Elements of Humanism in the Teachings of Jesus

-All I can really do is look at the words we have recorded today.
+All I can really do is look at the words we have preserved for us today.
 When I do, I can pick out a number of moments in which Jesus sounds more like a progressive-leaning humanist than he does anything else.
 I’ll group them according to each humanistic theme I see advocated in his words.

 - He taught people to critically analyze the religious dogmas of their day.
 He challenged the sacrosanct with boldness.